 It has only been a few years since UNESCO named the Red Bay National Historic Site a World Heritage Site, but that title was earned over the last five centuries.
 In the 1500s, thousands of Basque whalers would hunt the marine beasts for blubber in the waters of Red Bay.
 The whaling town remains where they first set it up, and you can still explore remnants of their ovens and other equipment.
 Visit the interpretation center to see a 26-foot “chalupa,” a boat used in the whale hunt, and then compare it to the far larger whale skeletons on site.
 Then head out on your own to hike the beach or kayak the waters, and keep an eye out for any big shadows moving underneath.

-For more information, visit the Newfoundland and Labrador Tourism site.
+For more info, visit the Newfoundland and Labrador Tourism site.